Randy1005/my-portfolio/README.md

 - run the executable file

 ## 3. Shadow Mapping / Normal Mapping / Parallax Mapping Implementation with Collision Detection (Spring 2019)
+### Intro
+This project was made as a final course project when I attended "Practical Skills for Technical Artists", and this was built as a team project

 ## 4. 3D Vision Check Game (Spring 2018)